CYBAI/jsline-api/README.md

 This is inspired by [carpedm20's LINE API](https://github.com/carpedm20/LINE).

-There's still lots of *TODO*, so please don't use it now.
+There's still lots of *TODO* and refactor, so please don't use it now.

-**This project will rewrite in ES6 this year.**

 Author
 ------